 Review all cases personally.
 That means I will read every single customer concern sent to my office.

-Respond to customers within 48 hours, acknowledging their concern was received.
+Respond to customers within two business days, acknowledging their concern was received.

 Resolve or close cases in 60 days or less.